Author’s Journey – Embedded Platforms

 Python.
 Great language, with a refreshing view of how to define blocks.
 ScaPy – a library for Python – was a great tool for making legal as well as illegal Ethernet and IP packets for testing.

 ASM.
 Each assembler is different from the one before.
 I liked the PDP and the 68k more than intel’s.
 They were much more “orthogonal”.
 This means that e.g. all register instructions work the same way on all registers.
 The most complex assembler was the 80×86, which was used in an embedded project.
-For some time we used segment-registers that were 16-bit wide, like the normal registers, but were only shifted 4-bits left before they were added.
+For some time we used segment-registers that were 16-bit wide, like the normal registers, but were only shifted 4-bits left before they were added to the address.
 This gave us a 20-bit address space where we could have had 32-bit.
 Naturally, the world got the 32-bit version later.
 I dare not think how many hours, programmers all over the world spent on this steppingstone.

 I graduated as Master of Science (Electronics) in 1984, with a thesis on “Time-Delay Spectrometry” – a Digital Signal Project.
 Two years later I graduated as Bachelor of Echonomics (Marketing).